rust-stuco/lectures/week12/parallelism.md

 let (tx, rx) = mpsc::channel();
 ```
 * Channels have two halves, a transmitter and a receiver
-* Connor writes "Review the ZFOD PR" on a rubber duck and it floats down the river (transmitter)
+* Connor writes "Review the ZFOD PR" on a rubber duck and floats it down a river (transmitter)
   * Ben finds the duck downstream, and reads the message (receiver)
 * Note that communication is one-way here
 * Note also that each channel can only transmit/receive one type